-To date, IHI has acquired and/or developed hotels in Prague (Czech Republic), Tripoli (Libya), Lisbon (Portugal), Budapest (Hungary), St Petersburg (Russia) and St Julian's (Malta).
+To date, IHI has acquired and/or developed hotels in Prague (Czech Republic), Tripoli (Libya), Lisbon (Portugal), Budapest (Hungary), St Petersburg (Russian Federation) and St Julian's (Malta).
 NLI is a joint venture between IHI and LFICO, each party holding 50% of the issued share capital in NLI.
 NLI owns the 294 roomed luxury hotel and residential development in London (UK), the latter property consisting of 12 residential apartments located within the same building as the hotel.
-In April 2014, 11 of the aforesaid apartments were sold to third parties with the holding company retaining ownership of the penthouse apartment.
+In April 2014, 11 of the aforesaid apartments were sold to third parties with NLI retaining ownership of the penthouse apartment.

 Revenue and earnings are derived primarily from the operation of owned hotels.
-A secondary source of income and earnings is rental income of residential and commercial premises, particularly in St Petersburg, Budapest and Tripoli.
+A secondary source of income and earnings is rental income of residential and commercial premises, particularly in St Petersburg, Tripoli and Budapest.
 Additional revenue streams include fees earned by CHI Limited, a wholly owned subsidiary of IHI, from hotels owned by IHI itself or managed pursuant to management contracts with CPHCL and other third parties.
-As at the date of this Registration Document CHI Limited manages eight hotels owned by IHI (of which one is 50% owned by IHI) and another five hotels owned by CPHCL and/or third-party owners.
+As at the date of this Registration Document, CHI Limited manages eight hotels owned by IHI (of which one is 50% owned by IHI) and another five hotels owned by CPHCL and/or third-party owners.

-On 10 August 2015, IHI acquired 100% of the issued share capital of IHGH.
-The business of IHGH largely relates to: the ownership, management and operation of five-star hotels in Malta (namely, the Radisson Blu Resort St Julians - 100% owned by IHGH, and the Radisson Blu Resort & Spa, Golden Sands - 50% owned by IHGH); the operating of a vacation ownership marketing business for the aforesaid hotels; the operation of retail and event catering business (Island Caterers Limited); and the development and operation of Costa Coffee outlets in Malta, the East Coast of Spain, Canary Islands and the Balearic Islands.
+On 1 July 2015, IHI issued an Offering Memorandum setting out an offer made to the shareholders of IHGH pursuant to a Voluntary Public Bid launched in terms of Chapter 11 of the Listing Rules for the acquisition of the entire issued share capital of IHGH.
+On 10 August 2015, IHI acquired 99.68% of the issued share capital of IHGH and, on 4 September 2015, IHI acquired the remaining 0.32% of the entire issued share capital of IHGH.
+As at the date of this Prospectus, IHGH is a wholly-owned subsidiary of the Issuer except for one (1) share held by Five Star Hotels Limited (C 4848), a subsidiary of IHI.
+The business of IHGH largely relates to: the ownership, management and operation of five-star hotels in Malta (namely, the Radisson Blu Resort St Julians - 100% owned by IHGH, and the Radisson Blu Resort & Spa, Golden Sands - owned by GSR (a joint venture (50% owned by IHGH)); the operating of a vacation ownership marketing business for the aforesaid hotels; the operation of retail and event catering business (Island Caterers Limited); and the development and operation of Costa Coffee outlets in Malta, the East Coast of Spain, Canary Islands and the Balearic Islands.
 IHGH, through a wholly owned subsidiary, also owns a plot of land measuring 83,530m2 located adjacent to the Radisson Blu Resort & Spa, Golden Sands, Malta.
 The property is earmarked for the development of a residential complex.